gromacs/gromacs/docs/user-guide/mdrun-features.rst

 structures were generated.
 Naturally, no update or constraint algorithms are ever used.

+The rerun feature cannot, in general, compute many of the quantities reported during full simulations.
+It does only take positions as input (ignoring potentially present velocities), and does only report potential energies, volume and density, dH/dl terms, and restraint information.
+It does notably not report kinetic, total or conserved energy, temperature, virial or pressure.

 Running a simulation in reproducible mode
 -----------------------------------------
 It is generally difficult to run an efficient parallel MD simulation